OpenMDAO/OpenMDAO-Framework/docs/surrogate/mult_outputs.rst

         self.DOE_Validate.force_execute = True

 The iteration hierarchy is structurally the same as it would be with one output.
-Even though there's multiple surrogate model for multiple outputs, they are still contained within only one MetaModel.
+Even though there's multiple surrogate models for multiple outputs, they are still contained within only one MetaModel component.
 So once again there is the MetaModel component seperately added to each workflow, and the ``trig_calc`` component being added to the validation stage so that comparitive values may be generated.